Jaime Black

 Her work focuses on First Nations and Indigenous representation and identity.
 Black is best known for the REDress Project, an art installation that she created as a response to the Missing and Murdered Indigenous Women (MMIW) crisis in Canada as well as in the United States.
-A 2014 report by the Royal Canadian Mounted Police found that more than 1,000 Indigenous women were murdered over the span of 30 years from 1980 to 2012.
-However, some Indigenous advocacy groups dispute these reports arguing that the number is much greater than the government has acknowledged.

 Black centers her creative practice on Indigenous womanhood and the effects of colonization on Indigenous peoples in North America.
 Her art has brought significant attention to the continued violence against Indigenous women.
-Notably, The REDress project has received recognition from the Canadian government, with a national holiday, Red Dress Day which is focussed on commemorating MMIW.
+Notably, The REDress project has received recognition from the Canadian government, with a national holiday, Red Dress Day which is focused on commemorating MMIW.

 Early life

 Jaime Black was born in Thunder Bay, Ontario, and later moved to Regina, Saskatchewan.
 At age 12, Black's family moved to Winnipeg, Manitoba, where she continues to live today.

 Education

 Black studied English literature at the University of Manitoba, earning a Bachelor of Arts in Literature and Native Studies in 2004.
 In 2008, she received a degree in education from the Ontario Institute for Studies in Education at the University of Toronto.

 Following her studies, Black taught at the Opaskwayak Cree Nation in The Pas, Manitoba, and developed an art curriculum for the Urban Shaman, an aboriginal artist-run center in Winnipeg.
 As an educator, Black developed art curricula for schools while involving herself in local writing groups near her home.
 In addition, Black is a mentor associated with the Mentoring Artists for Women's Art group.
 Today, she continues to work in various capacities for groups that focus on education and Indigenous rights.